Real Estate Advice

 During the home inspection, remember to take a thorough look at the property to see what will need to be repaired or replaced.
 For example, you might want to change the toilets to low-flow models.
 You’ll also probably want to invest in essential upgrades to three common areas: water, door locks, and flooring.

 When it comes to finding a tenant, don’t be too relaxed.
 Interview prospective tenants on the phone first to find out if they meet your requirements.
-Then, it’s important to check your potential tenants’ credit and speak to their references.
+Then, it’s important to check your potential tenants’ credit history and speak to their references.
 Confirm the source and amount of their income.
 It should be at least 2.5 times the annual rent.
 You should also learn what’s legal in your town.
-For example, can you ban pets?
+For example, can you ban smoking?

 Once you’ve found a great tenant, act fast to get the lease signed.
 From there, never forget that you’re running a business and your tenant is a customer.
-Treat your customer right, and success is more likely to come your way.
+Treat your customer right, and more success is likely to come your way.